 Research Interests

-• Climate change and the COVID-19 pandemic
+• Climate change

-• Inequality and redistribution
+• Inequality and Redistribution

-• Experimental methods
+• Experimental Methods

 • Economic games and incentivized experiments